AutogrowSystems/faye-go/README.md

 # Faye server in Go

 This is a Faye server written it in go.
-It is still experimentl at this stage.
+It is still experimental at this stage.

 ## Build